ibm-cloud-docs/citrix-netscaler-vpx/accessing-and-managing-your-netscaler.md

 # Managing your Citrix Netscaler VPX
 {: #managing-your-citrix-netscaler-vpx}

-Citrix NetScaler devices are powerful tools with an array of features that help to enhance and refine your {{site.data.keyword.cloud}} solution in a multitude of ways.
+{{site.data.keyword.vpx_full}} devices are powerful tools with an array of features that help to enhance and refine your {{site.data.keyword.cloud}} solution in a multitude of ways.
 You can find the device's information in the {{site.data.keyword.cloud_notm}} Cloud catalog, as well as connect to the device and configure its features.
+{: shortdesc}

 ## Locating NetScaler details in the IBM Cloud catalog
 {: #locating-netscaler-details-in-the-customer-portal}